New Zealand Centre of International Economic Law

 The central goal of the NZCIEL is to provide a forum for discussion and debate leading to quality research into all areas of international economic law.

-The field of international economic law encompasses all those parts of public international law which regulate international economic relations, including the law of the World Trade Organization, international intellectual property law, the international monetary system, international investment law, international law of natural resources and development and the world's network of treaties for the avoidance of double taxation.
-NZCIEL’s work also includes how international economic law affects the domestic regulation of the economy, commerce and public institutions such as health services.
+The field of international economic law encompasses all those parts of public international law which regulate international economic relations, including the law of the World Trade Organization and subsequent trade agreements, and its governance of international trade in goods and services, international intellectual property law; trade and development; the international monetary system; international investment law; and the role of international law in promoting growth in transition economies and developing states.
+NZCIEL’s work also includes how international economic law affects the domestic regulation of the economy, commerce and public institutions.

 NZCIEL played a major part in the New Zealand Law Foundation’s Regulatory Reform Project, which looked at a variety of areas of economic regulation (such as telecommunications and electricity) and the influence of trade agreements on domestic regulation.
 You can read more about the project here and view its ground-breaking toolkit at www.regulatorytoolkit.ac.nz.